SmartMngrApp/SmartMngrApp/README.md

 An App for Store Managers to Manage Calendar at store and department level.
-**SmartMngrApp** is an android app that allows a Business/Product Owner or STORE/CLUB/NODE/DC Manager or Support Engineer to view store/club across the globe and to manage store/unit/department/facility level calendar details which are utilized to drive in-store and online customers to shop and pick up the items at Walmart/Sams and affiliated locations near to them.
+**SmartMngrApp** is an android app that allows a Business/Product Owner or STORE/CLUB/NODE/DC Manager or Support Engineer to view store/club across the globe and to manage store/unit/department/facility level calendar details which are utilized to drive in-store and online customers to shop and pick up the items at specific customer pickable locations near to them.

 Business Owners with this SmartMngrApp